-Sonoma events in April 2017 include the Sonoma International Film Festival, Earth Day festivals, and Passport to Dry Creek Valley.
+Sonoma events in April 2023 include the Alexander Valley Film Fest, Bodega Bay Fisherman's Festival, and Passport to Dry Creek Valley.
 You will also find plenty of wine tasting events at local wineries and a few other fun things to do this month.

 Read on for details on the best activities in Sonoma this April.